Community

 Help wanted

-.capaprogram that should compile and does not, or vice versa - Test coverage in
+• Bugs in the analyzer: a .capa program that should compile and does not, or vice versa

-examples/: realistic miniatures (a small parser, a small networking client) more than synthetic demonstrations - Tooling on the roadmap: language server, formatter,
+• New examples/: realistic miniatures (a small parser, a small networking client) more than synthetic demonstrations

 Not currently a fit

-- New built-in capabilities (the seven are deliberate)
+• New built-in capabilities (the nine are deliberate)

-- LLVM backend or self-hosting: far-future, not for v1
+• LLVM backend or self-hosting: far-future, not for the 1.0 line

 Code of conduct